The quantum tropical vertex: Degeneration from log Calabi-Yau to toric

 \end{lem}

-\begin{proof} If $f \colon C \rightarrow \cY_{\fm,0}^\trop$ is a stable log map in $\overline{M}^h_{g,p}(\cY_{\fm,0})$, then by definition of the marking by $h$, the (fiber over $1 \in \R_{\geqslant 0} = \Sigma (\pt_\NN)$ of the) graph underlying the tropicalization of $C$ retracts onto $\Gamma$ and in particular, has genus bigger than the genus of $\Gamma$, which is positive by hypothesis.
-Because this graph is the dual intersection complex of $C$, it follows that $C$ contains a cycle of irreducible components.
-It is then a general property of $\lambda_g$ that it vanishes on families of curves containing cycles of irreducible components (e.g.\ see Lemma 8 of \cite{bousseau2017tropical}). \end{proof}
+\begin{proof} If $f \colon C \rightarrow \cY_{\fm,0}^\trop$ is a stable log map in $\overline{M}^h_{g,p}(\cY_{\fm,0})$, then, by definition of the marking by $h$, the dual intersection complex of $C$ retracts onto $\Gamma$ and in particular, has genus bigger than the genus of $\Gamma$, which is positive by hypothesis.
+It follows that $C$ contains a cycle of irreducible components.
+It is then a general property of $\lambda_g$ that it vanishes on families of curves containing cycles of irreducible components (eg see Lemma 8 of \cite{bousseau2017tropical}). \end{proof}